John Wesley Berry: First jobs in Tacoma, Washington

-Berry came to Tacoma intending to work in flour and cereal production; however, the building boom of the city diverted him from his plans.
+Berry came to Tacoma intending to work in flour and cereal production, however, the building boom of the city diverted him from his plans.
 In 1887, he became one of the incorporators and trustees for the Tacoma Brick Company, and worked as a brick maker for the following year and a half.
 His product was used for the base of the first four-story Tacoma building: the Northern Pacific Railway headquarters.
 For six months afterwards, Berry and his father worked as horse dealers.

 Flour and cereal milling business

 Eventually, Berry returned to his original plan, and started to work in the production of flour and cereal.
 In 1888, he built the mill on Jefferson Avenue, which was the first oat and cereal mill in the West.
 It was a five-story building that covered 100 × 100 ft of ground, furnished with "high-grade" equipment.
 The mill's products were praised as "the very best."
 In August 1892, Berry officially incorporated the Cascade Oatmeal Company and became its president.
 Charles W. Quinn, Berry's brother-in-law, was one of the proprietors.

 In 1892, the Cascade Oatmeal mill was engulfed in controversy, as it became the first mill in the state to struggle with weevils in their wheat.
-At first, the information was withheld, but later, the company's representatives asserted that the weevils had been imported with San Francisco wheat, and the local product was free of it.
+At first, the information was withheld, but later, the company's representatives asserted that the weevils had been imported with the San Francisco wheat, and the local product was free of it.
 The same year, Berry's company purchased a share of the Oakesdale Milling Company flour mill.
 However, due to business difficulties, the partnership was soon dissolved and the mills in Tacoma and Oakesdale were temporarily closed.